CIS565-Final-Project/Vulkan-Free-Form-Area-Light/README.md

   <img src="./img/workflow.png">
 </p>

+This flowchart demonstrates the core rendering workflow of our project, which encompasses several key stages.
+It starts with meshlet computation, where the task shader may cull any meshlet falling outside the view-frustum based on its bounding sphere.
+The remaining meshlets will be processed by the mesh shader and the subsequent stages.
+Finally, The planar light shading will be performed in the fragment shader to produce high quality rendered image.

 ## Mesh Shader
 ### Introduction
 In this project, our exploration of the mesh shader pipeline extends beyond traditional graphics rendering approaches.
 This advanced pipeline introduces two novel shading stages: